puzzle1536/hubic-wrapper-to-swift/README.md

 wheezy.
 It relies on a few python libraries (requests, ...).
 Please check hubic.py header for the complete list.

-The following packages should be enough to make it work on Debian `apt-get install swift python-requests` or using [pip](https://github.com/pypa/pip) `pip install -r requirements.txt`
+The following packages should be enough to make it work on Ubuntu 14.04 `apt-get install python-swift python-requests` or using [pip](https://github.com/pypa/pip) `pip install -r requirements.txt`

 You must [register an application](https://hubic.com/home/browser/developers/) in your hubiC account to access the hubiC API.